dzamlo/rust-bitfield-legacy/README.md

 [![Build Status](https://travis-ci.org/dzamlo/rust-bitfield.svg?branch=master)](https://travis-ci.org/dzamlo/rust-bitfield)

-This project provides a procedural macro to generate bitfield like struct.
+This project provides a procedural macro to generate bitfield-like struct.

 The generated structs use an array of u8 for the data and provide methods to get and set the values of the fields.